AUSoftAndreas/itemis/README.md

 There is some inconsistencies in the task assignment.
 The output of my solution is different from the output in the task.
 I do think my solution is more correct.
 I guess that sometimes(not always) the sales taxes were added onto the product price, even though the task text says that VAT is already included.

 In general, I followed test driven development practices to the best of my knowledge.
 In general my solution is a little bit more complicated than it would have been necessary.
 I included three VAT rates (and a flexible system to add more).
 The same is true for the import duties.
 And my data model differentiates between products and sales cart items.
 Sales cart items can have a quantity too.
 The task itself does not have any item with a quantity other than 1.

+### Challenge #2

+Again, the system is a bit more complex than necessary.
+But, there are also some additional features.
+For example, my solution allows to define contraints, like "this talk can only be held in the morning".

+Regarding the automatic scheduling, my algorithm is good enough to solve this task, but there is still a lot of room for improvement.
+My algorithm in principle works quite simple.
+It simply always places the longest remaining talk in the track with the most free time.
+To be a bit more optimized, it also searches for combinations of two talks that neatly fit in the remaining time of a track.
+But, that's it.
+Furthermore, the algorithm does not check for the minimum track time.
+Therefore, edge cases are thinkable where the algorithm would not be able to arrange all talks, even if there is enough time.

+But ... well, I did not have the time to implement a better algorithm.

+### Challenge 3